CZERTAINLY/CZERTAINLY-FE-Administrator/README.md

 # CZERTAINLY Administrator User Interface

-> This repository is part of the commercial open-source project CZERTAINLY, but the UI is available under subscription.
+> This repository is part of the commercial open-source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.

 Administrator User Interface or commonly called as Admin UI consists of the administrative web interface where various administrative tasks can be performed on top of the platform by the administrators.